 VCLT Short Volume

-Vanguard Long-Term Corporate Bond ETF (VCLT) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $8.46B, listed on NASDAQ, carrying a beta of 1.95 to the broader market.
-Seeks to provide a high and sustainable level of current income. public since 2009-11-23.
+Vanguard Long-Term Corporate Bond ETF (VCLT) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $9.21B, listed on NASDAQ, carrying a beta of 1.95 to the broader market.
+This ETF is designed to provide investors with a substantial and consistent flow of current income. public since 2009-11-23.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.